kylemar/Microsoft-identity-platform-training/README.md

 # Microsoft-identity-platform-training

 These are the presentations used in the Microsoft identity platform developer training workshops.
-These trainings are run in two timezones every month.